opensesamemedia/syncstage-docs/docs/sdks/index.md

     ---

-    Start using building an iOS or iPad application with SyncStage.
+    Start using building an iOS or iPadOS application with SyncStage.

     [:octicons-arrow-right-24: Getting started](#)